 Okay fine, maybe you were thinking a granola bar?
 If so, you will love that this recipe has an option for making the same mix into granola bars.

-Chocolate and coffee are a rare occurrence in granola — and one you’ll love!
+Chocolate and espresso are a rare occurrence in granola — and one you’ll love!

-Enjoy every last morsel of Chocolate Coffee-Almond Granola!
+Enjoy every last morsel of Cocoa Espresso Almond Granola!